-- Operate in accordance with any conditions of the permit, endorsed plans and requirements outlined in these Guidelines. - Actively monitor the use of the business parklet, for example, ensuring patrons consuming food and drinks are seated and managing any behaviour that may interfere with the use, enjoyment and personal comfort of others, including nearby residents. - Observe all relevant Acts and Regulations, including Council's Local Law, liquor licencing and Health. - Maintain access for all users in and around the footpath, without encroaching into areas beyond the approved business parklet area. - Keep the area clean, including tables, chairs and surrounding areas, with any litter removed and deposited in bins kept inside the premises. - Ensure any planters are watered and maintained. - All non-fixed items must be removed at the end of trading hours.
+- Operate in accordance with the conditions of the permit, approved plans and the requirements and objectives as outlined within these Guidelines. - Actively monitor the use of the business parklet, for example, ensuring patrons consuming food and drinks are seated and managing any behaviour that may interfere with the use, enjoyment and personal comfort of others, including nearby residents. - Observe all relevant Acts and Regulations, including Council's Local Law, liquor licensing and Health. - Maintain access for all users in and around the footpath, without encroaching into areas outside the approved business parklet area. - Keep the area clean, ensuring tables, chairs and surrounding areas, with any litter removed and deposited in bins kept inside the premises. - Ensure any planters are watered and maintained. - All non-fixed items must be removed at the end of trading hours.
 Where a business continues to operate internally after outdoor licencing hours have ceased, you may request to stack and store these items within the business parklet. - Actively monitor patronage to report on its use if/when requesting a new permit or renewal.